Oli London: Television

 London's television career is composed solely of guest appearances, all of which focus predominantly on his surgeries.
-He started attracting media attention after appearing in a 2018 episode of the Barcroft TV documentary series Hooked On The Look, which presented his multi-surgery process to resemble Jimin.
+He started attracting media attention after appearing in a 2018 episode of the Barcroft TV documentary series Hooked on the Look, which presented his multi-surgery process to resemble Jimin.

 Music

 In 2019, London began his K-pop career by releasing the single "Perfection", a bilingual English-Korean song revolving on the euphoria he felt after getting his surgeries; it received negative reviews from music critics for its excessive autotune.

 In 2020, London released a Christmas song called "Christmas in Korea".
-Like his other song, he received backlash because of the "racism" in the song.
+Like his other song, he received backlash, this time for cultural reasons.